-Web3 is another name for the “decentralized” Web.
-It works a lot like the Internet you use every day, but with a few important technical differences.
+Web3 is the decentralized Web.
+It works a lot like the Internet you use every day, but with a few important differences.
 Web3 still has familiar websites and apps—from social media and streaming services, to news outlets, financial tools, and more.
-And it’s more open, in that there’s no Big Tech (or government) gatekeepers, so how you connect to these sites and apps is fundamentally different.
+But it’s also more open, with no Big Tech (or government) playing gatekeeper.
+This also means that how you connect to Web3 is fundamentally different.

 How the centralized Web works: What are servers?